 - Coil current: Max 15A

-- Coil protection: shut off after 1sec if there is no pickup signal.
+- Coil protection: Shut off after 1sec without pickup signal.

 - Quiescent current 30mA

 - Dimensions: 100 x 60 x 25mm (3.9 x 2.4 x 1inch)